danispinxo/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This repository is the starter code for the project.
+I started by forking and cloning the original repository.
+Then I built upon it to practice my HTML, CSS, JS, jQuery and AJAX front-end skills, as well as my Node, Express back-end skills.

-## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Body Parser
+- Chance
+- MD5
+- TimeAgo
+- Nodedemon (not required for running, used server-side)

+## Screenshots
+- placeholder

+## Features

+This project employs the following features from this week's learning material.

+### Flexbox & Responsive Design

+This project uses Flexbox for layout and design in all elements.
+It makes use of Flexbox's adaptability to have responsive design across media types with different layouts for mobile/tablet and desktop clients.

+### AJAX Requests

+This project uses AJAX requests to update the existing tweets container when a new tweet is submitted via AJAX post request.
+No loading of the page is necessary for the tweet database to update on screen!

+### Cross-Site Scripting Protection

+This project makes use of a JavaScript escape function to avoid cross-site scripting.
+Safety first!

+### CSS & SASS

+This project uses Sass to organize, nest, and simplify the CSS, including variables, modules, and mixins.

+## Acknowledgements

+Once again, I'd like to thank the great LHL mentors who helped me so much with this project, especially Pedro, Juliana, Matthew, and Nosa.